jupyter/nbviewer/nbviewer/templates/faq.md

 ### How can I contribute?

-You can submit pull request to [nbviewer github repository](https://github.com/ipython/nbviewer), or [make a donation to ipython] so that we can and work on more awesome features.
+You can submit a pull request to [the nbviewer github repository](https://github.com/ipython/nbviewer), or [make a donation to ipython] so that we can work on more awesome features.

 ### Can I use nbviewer to convert my notebook to something else than html?

-For the time beeing, no. We woudl like to allow that in the future, but the current architecture is already showing its limits with only html.
-You can already use local version of nbconvert to export to most format.
-You can still help us by making a donation, or contribute with your time.
+For the time being, no. We would like to allow that in the future.
+You can already use a `ipython nbconvert` to export to most formats.
+You can still help us by making a donation or contributing with your time.

-## I have more questions ...
+## I have more questions...

-If something was not clear or not present, do not hesitate to [check issues on github](http://github.com/ipython/nbviewer/issues).
+If something was not clear or not present, do not hesitate to reach out to the [IPython mailing list](http://mail.scipy.org/mailman/listinfo/ipython-dev) or [make an issue on github](http://github.com/ipython/nbviewer/issues).

 {% endfilter %}
 {% endblock %}